eikehmueller/ma32070/lectures/Notes.md

 value = 8.7
 A.setValue(row, col, value)
 ```
-Note that this method has an optional parameter `addv`, for `addv=True` the value will be added to an already existing value.
+Trying to set an element which is not part of the sparsity structure (such as `row=4`, `col=2`) will result in an error.
+Note that the `setValue()` method has an optional parameter `addv`.
+For `addv=True` the value will be added to an already existing value and for `addv=False` already existing entries will be overwritten.

-We can also set blocks of value.
+We can also set blocks of several values.
 For example, we might want to set the $2\times 2$ block in the upper left corner, as highlighhted in red here:
 $$
 \begin{pmatrix}
 \textcolor{red}{1.3} & \textcolor{red}{2.4} & \textcolor{lightgray}{0} & 8.7 & \textcolor{lightgray}{0} \\